 There is, however, one important thing to always keep in mind with any plan that attempts to defer taxes.
 That is, when you postpone the tax, you also postpone the tax calculation!
 Will tax rates be higher or lower in the future?
 Past history would suggest higher.

 So, what can be done about all of this?
 For most professionals, the solutions to these IRA issues were to just kick the IRA tax can down the road using temporary fixes.
 Never a good plan- we can see where that got us.
 Einstein said “We can't solve problems by using the same kind of thinking we used when we created them.”
 At Hood Financial, we are natural problem solvers and go beyond typical approaches using both creative and critical thinking to benefit our clients.
-Call our office at 760-752-7848 or email us here to schedule a 10-15 minute “Get Acquainted” phone call so we can see how we might help you beyond your current level of planning.
+Call our office at 760-752-7848, email us here, or click on this calendar link to schedule a 10-15 minute “Get Acquainted” phone call so we can see how we might help you beyond your current level of planning.
 Together, we just might be able to make the Secure Act far more secure for you and your IRA beneficiaries!